Apple TV vs Google TV vs Roku vs Boxee vs…

 Taking all these factors into consideration, the table below attempts to provide a bottom-line assessment all five media streaming players that we’re covering in this smackdown.
 You’ll probably want to adjust our ratings according to your personal preferences and priorities.

-Note: the value in rightmost column of each line of the table (labeled “max.” at the column’s top) indicates the maximum score we’ve allowed for that particular line.
+Note: the value in the rightmost column of each line of the table (labeled “max.” at the column’s top) indicates the maximum score we’ve allowed for that particular line.
 We add up all the values in each column, and normalize the totals to a maximum of 5 — have a look; you’ll figure it out!

 Summary Analysis & Ratings